mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 Where `<criteria>` is one of the following values.

+* `LEAST_CURRENT_OPERATIONS` (default), the slave with least active operations
+* `ADAPTIVE_ROUTING`, based on server average response times.
+* `LEAST_BEHIND_MASTER`, the slave with smallest replication lag
 * `LEAST_GLOBAL_CONNECTIONS`, the slave with least connections from MariaDB MaxScale
 * `LEAST_ROUTER_CONNECTIONS`, the slave with least connections from this service

-* `LEAST_BEHIND_MASTER`, the slave with smallest replication lag
-* `LEAST_CURRENT_OPERATIONS` (default), the slave with least active operations
-* `ADAPTIVE_ROUTING`, based on server average response times.
-See below.
+`LEAST_CURRENT_OPERATIONS` uses the current number of active operations (i.e. SQL queries) as the load balancing metric and it optimizes for maximal query throughput.
+Each query gets routed to the server with the least active operations which results in faster servers processing more traffic.

+`ADAPTIVE_ROUTING` uses the server response time and current estimated server load as the load balancing metric.
+The server that is estimated to finish an additional query first is chosen.
+A modified average response time for each server is continuously updated to allow slow servers at least some traffic and quickly react to changes in server load conditions.
+This selection criteria is designed for heterogeneous clusters: servers of differing hardware, differing network distances, or when other loads are running on the servers (including a backup).
+If the servers are queried by other clients than MaxScale, the load caused by them is indirectly taken into account.

+`LEAST_BEHIND_MASTER` uses the measured replication lag as the load balancing metric.
+This means that servers that are more up-to-date are favored which increases the likelihood of the data being read being up-to-date.
+However, this is not as effective as `causal_reads` would be as there's no guarantee that writes done by the same connection will be routed to a server that has replicated those changes.
+The recommended approach is to use `LEAST_CURRENT_OPERATIONS` or `ADAPTIVE_ROUTING` in combination with `causal_reads`

+**NOTE**: `LEAST_GLOBAL_CONNECTIONS` and `LEAST_ROUTER_CONNECTIONS` should not
+be used, they are legacy options that exist only for backwards compatibility.
+Using them will result in skewed load balancing as the algorithm uses a metric that's too coarse (number of connections) to load balance something that's finer (individual SQL queries).

 The `LEAST_GLOBAL_CONNECTIONS` and `LEAST_ROUTER_CONNECTIONS` use the
 connections from MariaDB MaxScale to the server, not the amount of connections reported by the server itself.

-`ADAPTIVE_ROUTING` Measures average server response times.
-The server averages are used as proxies of server load conditions.
-At selection time the averages are copied and modified to favor faster servers, while at the same time guaranteeing at lest some traffic to the slowest servers.
-The server selection is probabilistic based on roulette wheel selection.

 Starting with MaxScale versions 2.5.29, 6.4.11, 22.08.9, 23.02.5 and 23.08.1,
 lowercase versions of the values are also accepted.
 For example,